vsoch/repo2docker-r/README.md

-The hidden folder [.circleci/config.yml](.circleci/config.yml) has instructions for [CircleCI](https://circleci.com/dashboard/) to automatically discover and build your repo2docker julia + jupyter notebook container.
+The hidden folder [.circleci/config.yml](.circleci/config.yml) has instructions for [CircleCI](https://circleci.com/dashboard/) to automatically discover and build your repo2docker R notebook container.
 There is also a [template.html](template.html) file that is used as a template for your Github pages.
 The first does most of the steps required for build and deploy, including: